 Despite the American losses, the Japanese invasion force turned back, the first major Japanese reversal of the War.
 The Japanese unablr to seize Port Moresby by sea, proceeded to launch a land attack, but wre forced to oenetrate some of the most rugged and isolanted erraine in the world--including the formidable Owen-Stanley Mountains.

 The Japanese assessment of the battle was that not only was Lexington sunk, but that Yorktown was either sunk or so badly damaged that it could no longer be deployed.
 This affected planning for the Miday operation.
 The engagement appears to have convinced Japanese naval planners that the American carriers were no match for the Japanese carriers.
 The Japanese failed to preceive that the American carriers effectively fought the battle or that the surprise appearance of the American carrier in the Coral Sea to oppose the invasion of Port Moresby resulted from American code breaking.
+Here Victory Disease was a major factor.
 From the point of view of the Japanese Navy, Coral Sea had been a success, even though the army amphibious opeation at Port Moresby had to be postponed.
 But the Japanese thought they had sunk two of the American carriers, most of the Pacific's fleet offensive capability after Pearl Harbor.
 The loss of a light-carrier, air crews, and damage to Shokaku seem a reasonable cost for such a stunning achievement.
 What the Japanese do not seem to have focused on is why the American carriers all of a sudden appeared in the Coral Sea to block the Port Moresby operation.
 The Pacific is a very big place.
 The chances that the American carriers had encountered the Japanese task force by accident were remote.
 This can npt be emphasized enough.
 Readers who have studied navy engagements over time know that the most difficult part of operations in remote areas is finding the enemy fleet.
 The best example is Nelson chasing around the Mediterreranean looking for Napoleon after he set out for Egypt.
 It would be one thing for a destoyer or even a cruiser to happen upon the Japanese.
 But this was two American carriers, the most valuable assets in the Pacific Fleet.
 For this to occur by chance so far from Pearl would strained the credulity of even the most minimally trained annalyst.
 Of course a great deal had changed by Wotld War II, but technology had not yet solved the detection problem.
 Why Yamaoto and Nagumo did not focus on this question is unclear.
 The reported success in sinking two American carriers may have destracted them.
 The Japanese later referred to this mindset as 'Victory Disease'.
 Some in the Imperial Navy suspected that the Americans had broken their codes.
 A change in codes was overdue, but had been delayed because of of the wide-spread operations that the Navy had had to conduct.
 Despite the suspicions, senior commanders did not inist on the code change.
 It proved to be a mistake that would decide the Pacific War.

 The Battle of the Coral Sea It also meant that they had lost a small carrier, had a front-line carrier damaged, and lost numbers of planes and pilots.
 This effectively removed two front line carriers and one small carrier from the Japanese order of battle.
 This reduced the available carriers for the Midway operation.
 Combined with the British damage to the First Air Fleet in the Indian Ocean, Admiral Yamamoto had allowed their carrier forces to be significantly weakened in operations of marginal importance.
 This was critical because if Japan was to win the War it had to be done in 1942 when they had overwealming superiority in the Pacific.
 If the War developed into a war of attrition, the far greater industrial resources of the United States would prevail.